Pure metric geometry: introductory lectures: Remarks

 \section{Remarks}

 It seems that Hausdorff convergence was first introduced by Felix Hausdorff~\cite{hausdorff}.
 A couple of years later an equivalent definition was given by Wilhelm Blaschke~\cite{blaschke}.

-The following refinement of the definition was introduced by Zdeněk Frolík \cite{frolik}, later it was rediscovered by Robert Wijsman~\cite{wijsman}.
-This refinement is also called \emph{Hausdorff convergence}; in fact, it takes an intermediate place between the original Hausdorff convergence and {}\emph{closed convergence}, also introduced by Hausdorff in \cite{hausdorff}.
+The following refinement was introduced by Zdeněk Frolík \cite{frolik} and rediscovered by Robert Wijsman~\cite{wijsman}.
+This refinement is also called \emph{Hausdorff convergence}; in fact, it takes an intermediate place between the original Hausdorff convergence and the so-called \textit{closed convergence}, also introduced by Hausdorff in \cite{hausdorff}.